-Students whose grade point average or accumulation of incomplete grades suggests potential problems may receive an informal letter cautioning them about their situation and advising them to speak with their adviser; this notification does not appear on the students’ academic record.
+Students whose grade point average or accumulation of incomplete grades suggests potential problems may receive an informal letter cautioning them about their situation and advising them to speak with their adviser.

-When a student is placed on probation, a letter is sent to the student, the student’s adviser and the Office of the University Registrar.This letter will specify the period of time the student has been given to improve his or her academic standing, the minimum grade point average the student must earn in the subsequent semester and any other conditions the School determines to be appropriate.
-The designation “Probation” is placed on the student’s transcript.
+When a student is placed on probation, a letter is sent to the student, the student’s adviser and the Office of the University Registrar.This letter will specify the period of time the student has been given to improve their academic standing.

-The student may be required to submit a statement explaining his or her poor academic performance and stating his or her plans to reverse the decline in grades.
+The student may be required to submit a statement explaining their poor academic performance and stating their plans to reverse the decline in grades.
 In some cases, the School may summon the student to appear in person.

-If a student fails to meet the terms and conditions of probation, he or she may be dismissed from the University.
+If a student fails to meet the terms and conditions of probation, they may be dismissed from the University.
 Students who are dismissed from the School for poor academic performance will be informed in writing by registered mail.
-The School will also notify the Office of the University Registrar, the Department of Housing, the Office of Graduate Admissions and the student’s adviser.
+The School will also notify the Office of the University Registrar, Housing and Residential Life, the Office of Graduate Admissions and the student’s adviser.
 Students who have paid tuition for the next term at the time of their dismissal will receive a full refund of tuition and fees.

-A student may appeal the School’s decision of academic dismissal if the student believes his or her dismissal was the result of an administrative error or if the student can offer compelling reasons for his or her academic standing.
+A student may appeal the School’s decision of academic dismissal if the student believes their dismissal was the result of an administrative error or if the student can offer compelling reasons for their academic standing.
 The student must request an appeal within 15 days from the date of the dismissal decision.
 This request must include a personal statement explaining the student’s poor academic performance and showing the compelling reasons why the student should not be dismissed.
 The student may be asked to meet in person with School officials.
 The decision reached by the School in response to an appeal is binding.